- Free delivery over £40

-Fucibet cream is an infected eczema treatment that can be used to help health the skin when both inflammation and infection are present.
+Fucibet cream is an infected eczema treatment that can be used to help the health of the skin when both inflammation and infection are present.
 It contains two active ingredients: fusidic acid and betamethasone.
-Fucibet works by using a dual-mode of action; fusidic acid fights the infection whilst betamethasone relieves the inflammation and is applied topically.
+Fucibet works by using a dual mode of action; fusidic acid fights the infection whilst betamethasone relieves the inflammation and is applied topically.
 With its dual mechanism of action, Fucibet cream can also be used for other inflammatory skin conditions where an infection is also present.

 Fucibet cream can be used for up to 2 weeks, however, if no improvement is seen after 7 days you should discontinue use and see your doctor.
 Using the cream for longer than 2 weeks increases the chance that bacteria will become resistant to it and it will be ineffective in the future.